 The Nisbet Honors Program is a member of the Principia Consortium, a group of only 23 honors programs in the nation who are permitted to send honors students to the special honors study abroad program at the University of Glasgow in Scotland.
 Other members of the consortium include Gonzaga University, Rutgers University, and Creighton University.

 After receiving approval from Converse’s program directors, Converse honors students may enroll online for fall semester at Glasgow.
-Freshmen, sophomores, and juniors interested in studying abroad at Glasgow next fall should contact Dr. Laura Brown by email or call her at 864.596.9690 for more information.
-Learn more about studying abroad at the University of Glasgow.
+Freshmen, sophomores, and juniors interested in studying abroad at Glasgow in the fall should contact Dr. Laura Brown by email or call her at 864.596.9690 for more information.

 The University of Glasgow At a Glance: